isaacnovaes/notes/java.md

 - Elements are stored with keyed references
 - It can't contain duplicate keys
 - Each key maps to a single value
+- The keys are unique, but the values are not

 ```java
 interface Map<K, V>